arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 }
 ```

-The example lets you send raw AT commands to the Pro 4G Module using the Arduino IDE with the Portenta H7 and Portenta C33.
-The script requires **arduino_secrets.h** to be defined with the following credentials:
+This example allows you to send raw AT commands to the Pro 4G Module using the Arduino IDE with the Portenta H7 and Portenta C33.
+The script requires the **arduino_secrets.h** file to be defined with the following credentials:

 - SIM Card PIN Number
 - GPRS APN
 - GPRS Login
 - GPRS Password

 These parameters are always required to use the SIM functionalities within the modem.
-The image below shows an anticipated result of the modem detected and connecting to a network using the Portenta H7 as the core device:
+The image below shows an example of the modem being detected and connecting to a network using the Portenta H7 as the core device:

 ![Arduino Pro 4G Module - AT Commands Test with Portenta H7](assets/portentaMIDcarrier_mpcie_4gmodem_at3_h7.png)

-It will show a similar result when the Portenta C33 is used as the core device with the Portenta Mid Carrier and the Pro 4G Module:
+A similar result will be shown when using the Portenta C33 as the core device with the Portenta Mid Carrier and the Pro 4G Module:

 ![Arduino Pro 4G Module - AT Commands Test with Portenta C33](assets/portentaMIDcarrier_mpcie_4gmodem_at3_c33.png)